 Grandmother's heart condition was worse but she refused to go into hospital.
-My cousin, son was a chef at the in Glasgow and got me a job there as a commis waiter.
+My cousin, son was a chef in Glasgow and got me a job there as a commis waiter.
 He told the head waiter I'd been in Borstal but he was okay about it. - 168.
 Once again, living with father was intolerable but I didn't see much of him because I worked shifts.
 I got most of my meals at the hotel was making good money thanks to tips.
 Getting home after late shifts was a problem because there were no buses or trains to Dumbarton.
 So, I caught one of the last buses or trains to Dalmuir and from there ran the six-miles home which took about an hour.
 I was so fit it wasn't a problem. - 169.
 One Saturday, I worked the midday to 8pm shift and went to party in Glasgow, got very drunk and missed the last bus to Dalmuir.
 I broke into a car to sleep it off and was arrested.
 On Monday, I appeared at the Magistrates Court and because I'd recently been discharged from Borstal, sentenced to thirty days in Barlinnie Young Offenders.
 But I didn't serve my sentence in the YO wing. - 170.
 The Principal Officer in charge of the reception was Mr. Robertson who knew me from Polmont.
 He gave me a job in reception and I only returned to the YO wing at night. - 171.
 After completing my sentence, I returned home and shortly afterwards father had a complete relapse and again admitted to Gartnavel.
-I've stated I can't be certain of when

-- or how many times - he was an inpatient in Gartnavel.
+I've stated I can't be certain of when or how many time es - he was an inpatient in Gartnavel.
 But I can be absolutely certain he was there in 1967 because I visited him on my eighteenth birthday, 1967.
-He was in a locked, private room and heavily sedated because the doctor was afraid he'd wander if he was put in a ward.
-He didn't recognise me and a doctor said he'd probably be in Gartnavel for a long time - perhaps permanently.
+He was in a locked, private room and heavily sedated because the doctor was afraid he'd wander i he was put in a ward.
+He didn't recognise me and a doctor said he'd probably be in Gartr navel for a long time - perhaps permanently.

 - 172. I decided to move to Glasgow.
 When I told and grandmother, both gave me cash for my birthday to help with accommodation.
 I also took around seventy-five-pounds father kept in the house. - 173.
 I rented a bedsit and now that I was eighteen, got a job in bar.
 I visited father several times but he still didn't recognise me.
 Grandmother said the police were looking for me because had reported me for taking the seventy-five-pounds.
-About a week later, I was charged with theft and remanded in custody in Longriggend Remand Centre which wasn't a pleasant experience. - 174.
-An officer nicknamed enjoyed throwing his weight around and punching inmates for no reason.
-He punched me several times.
-After a short time in Longriggend I was there when on 1967 I was sentenced to ten-months.
+About a week later, I was charged with theft and remanded in custody in Longriggend Remand Centre which wasn't a pleasant experience.